 Northern Illinois University

-Students will participate in an engaged learning field school which compares strategies and services available in the Northern Illinois area with those in Central Florida that increase local alternatives to incarceration for non-violent offenders, including such specialized programs as Adult and Juvenile Drug Courts and other Problem Solving Courts.
+Students will participate in an engaged learning field school which examines and compares critical issues facing public, private and non-profit criminal justice organizations in the Northern Illinois area with those in Central Florida.
+Programs include Problem Solving Courts and specialized treatment programs that provide alternatives to incarceration for adult and juvenile offenders.

-This year our applied research projects will be with the Kane County Court Services Adult Redeploy Illinois project and the Ogle County Juvenile Drug Court project.
-We will be assisting with the gathering of relevant criminal justice data, including current services offered, potential eligible populations, local governance issues, data collection and analysis capabilities, and estimated costs of alternatives to incarceration (e.g. specialty courts or probation programs).
+This year’s planned applied research projects include the Kane County Court Services and Juvenile Drug Court projects, DeKalb County C.L.E.A.N.
+Adult Drug/DUI Court Sober Living and Mental Health Court start-up projects, and the Sinnissippi Mental Health Center Program Evaluation Project.
+We will be assisting with the gathering and analysis of relevant criminal justice and treatment data, including current services offered, potential eligible populations, local governance issues, data collection and analysis capabilities and estimated costs of alternatives to incarceration (e.g. specialty courts, residential treatment programs, evidence based practices or probation programs).

-Faculty Leader: Jack King, NIU faculty member and internship coordinator in the Department of Sociology since 1987.
+Faculty Leader: Jack King, NIU faculty member and internship coordinator in the Department of Sociology since 1987, and problem solving courts consultant since 2004, will lead this course.

 Tentative Schedule of Visits (subject to adjustment and addition)